Mark Askwith

-Mark Askwith (born April 6, 1956) is a Canadian producer, writer, interviewer (and sometime-publisher/editor), and a familiar name in the fields of science fiction and comics.
+Mark Askwith is a Canadian producer, writer, interviewer (and sometime-publisher/editor), and a familiar name in the fields of science fiction and comics.

 Early life

-Askwith was born into a military household on April 6, 1956.
-His family moved about before settling in Ottawa, Ontario, when he was six years old.
+Askwith's family moved about before settling in Ottawa, Ontario, when he was six years old.
 Askwith's mother ran a children's bookstore called the Bookery, through which he was able to gain access to a wide range of literature.
 He cites this exposure to all forms of literature – in particular The Adventures of Tintin album Explorers on the Moon and a "stash of superhero comics" – as a "pivotal event" in his young life, which imbued in him considerable enjoyment of such genres and titles.

 Askwith has stated that he "didn't take comics seriously", until his friend, Peter, showed him 'The Tiny Perfect Collection', bringing to his knowledge a range of different comics (by such greats as Will Eisner, Jim Steranko, Michael Kaluta, and Bernie Wrightson), during his first year at University.
 He graduated with a B.A. in English from Trinity College, University of Toronto.